defold/defold.github.io/foundation.md

 	image="/images/foundation/thumbs/Bjorn Ritzl_2020_RW.jpg"
 	link="/images/foundation/highres/Bjorn Ritzl_2020_RW.jpg"
 	name="Björn Ritzl"
 	bio="Björn has worked as a developer for almost two decades, primarily in the games industry, and even longer as a hobbyist writing his first lines of code on a C64 in the late 80s.
 He has worked with mobile game development since before smart phones and he is a big fan of old school games from the days of the C64 and Amiga.
 Björn started working with Defold at King in 2015, initially as a developer and transitioning into the role of product owner in 2018.
 He is a strong believer in the power of open source development with more than 100 open source projects on GitHub.
-Björn is now working full time on Defold on behalf of the Defold Foundation." email="bjorn@defold.se"
+Björn is now working full time on Defold on behalf of the Defold Foundation.
+Björn is also the current chairperson of the Defold Foundation." email="bjorn@defold.se"
 	phone="+46-704-335333"
 -%}